 - powdered sugar (optional)

-- Put your butter in a cast iron skillet and place in the oven for about 5 minutes to melt the butter.
+- Put your butter into a cast iron skillet and place this in the oven for about 5 minutes to melt the butter.

-- In a medium bowl, beat the eggs until they are frothy.
+- In a medium bowl, beat the eggs until frothy.

 - Bake for about 20 minutes.